About The Australian Partner Visa Program

 Proof of Love

-- joint ownerships of assets
+- joint ownerships of assets and/or bank accounts

 - loan documents entered in both names

 - proof of joint friends

 - invitations to social events made out to the both of you

 - attendance together as a couple to social events